 Pennyroyal and tea tree oils are also used to get rid of fleas.
 Unlike peppermint, both of these oils are toxic to fleas.
-Unfortunately, they are also toxic to pet’s kidneys and liver and may build up in your pet’s system overtime.
+Unfortunately, they are ALSO TOXIC TO PET'S kidneys and liver, building up in pet’s system overtime.
 Signs of toxicity include vomiting, depression, tremors, weakness and loss of coordination.

 I’ve yet to learn of a home remedy that I would use for fleas.
 Having multiple animals and living in central Texas like I do, attacking all four phases of the flea lifecycle is a must for my dogs.
 Bravecto is recommended by my veterinarian and FDA approved, unlike essential oils that are unregulated, requiring no safety testing or FDA approval.